-Spending more time with your kids at home means adjusting to a new day-to-day.
-And although we know that parents are often busy bees in every situation, we also think that an extended period of time with the kids is an opportunity to make more memories, to fire up the imagination, to learn new things, and of course – to play!
-Here are 10 screen-free and hands-on activities for your children to enjoy in the comfort of your home or in a sunny backyard!
+Spending quality time with your kids at home offers a chance to create cherished memories, ignite their imagination, explore new learning experiences, and, of course, engage in play!
+Here are 10 screen-free and hands-on activities for your children to enjoy in the comfort of your home or in a sunny backyard.

 Making art is an opportunity for self-expression!
 By bringing toys to life in a silly sketch, painting what’s right out the window, or sculpting from the imagination, your budding artist can learn to express themselves and communicate in a visual way.